-Maro is currently executive producer and director of the upcoming series Soundtracks: Songs That Made History for CNN.
-Recently, she produced and directed Soundbreaking: Stories from the Cutting Edge of Recorded Music, an eight-episode PBS series that explores the extraordinary impact of recorded music on the modern world that will make its U.S. broadcast debut on PBS this past November.
-Soundbreaking was the last project produced by legendary music producer Sir George Martin.
+Maro is currently executive producer and director of the fall 2017 series Soundtracks: Songs That Made History for CNN, made in partnership with Dwayne “The Rock” Johnson’s, 7 Bucks Productions.
+Recently, she produced and directed, with her partner Jeff Dupre, Soundbreaking: Stories from the Cutting Edge of Recorded Music, an eight-hour PBS series that explores the extraordinary impact of recorded music on the modern world that will make its U.S. broadcast debut on PBS this past November.
+Soundbreaking was the last project produced of legendary music producer Sir George Martin.
 The series combines unprecedented access to some of the most celebrated artists, producers and innovators from across the music spectrum, with rare archival studio footage and an extensive soundtrack, to deliver one of the most wide-ranging series on the art of music recording.

-Maro produced and directed the landmark four-hour documentary series Half The Sky: Turning Oppression into Opportunity for Women Worldwide.
+Maro also produced and directed the landmark four-hour documentary series Half The Sky: Turning Oppression into Opportunity for Women Worldwide.
 The centerpiece of an expansive transmedia project—which Maro also oversaw—the series first brought Nicholas Kristof and Sheryl WuDunn together with a roster of a-list celebrity advocates and three separate camera crews for an epic production journey to ten countries around the world.
 Broadcast in October 2012, the series surpassed all expectations––both in terms of viewership and social media engagement.
 It was also hailed by critics as “thoroughly edifying and handsomely produced,” a “delicate mixture of heartbreak and inspiration [that] is sure to move those who watch.”

 Maro first became well-known for directing and producing Frontier House, the six-part series which remains one of the highest-rated programs in the history of public television.
-She also directed and produced the two-hour feature documentary Juilliard that aired as part of the emmy award-winning pbs series American Masters (2000).
+She also directed and produced the two-hour feature documentary Juilliard that aired as part of the Emmy award-winning PBS series American Masters (2000).
 Maro co-authored the companion book, “Juilliard,” published by Harry N. Abrams, Inc.